Initiative Legal Group stays up to date with Class Action news from around the globe.

 According to CNN Money and Reuters, the question-and-answer session with Steve Jobs focused on Apple's response to RealNetworks and its Harmony music service.
 In 2004, RealNetworks created this competing music service that allowed users to download songs and play them on any media device, including the iPod.

 RealNetworks' iPod support incensed Apple, which published a press release accusing RealNetworks of hacking the iPod.
-Apple adopted this strategy following a series of emails between Apple marketing head Phil Schiller and CEO Steve Jobs."How's this?"
-Jobs wrote.
-"We are stunned that Real is adopting the tactics and ethics of a hacker and breaking into the iPod."When asked if this response to RealNetworks was "strong and vehement," Jobs replied, "They don't sound too angry to me when I read them," adding that, "A strong response from Apple would be a lawsuit."
+Apple adopted this strategy following a series of emails between Apple marketing head Phil Schiller and CEO Steve Jobs.

 "I like likening them to hackers," Apple marketing chief Philip Schiller responded.